What is Boulder's Air Quality Right Now?

 Because wildfire smoke contains particles small enough to be inhaled into the lungs, it can temporarily reduce lung function and can cause pulmonary inflammation.

-And don’t forget the animals: If you are feeling the impacts of wildfire smoke, your pets and livestock are, too.
+And don’t forget the animals (PDF): If you are feeling the impacts of wildfire smoke, your pets and livestock are, too.

 Ground-level ozone is another pollutant that impacts Front Range air quality and is formed from emissions from driving our cars and mowing our lawns, as well as industrial sources like oil and gas operations.

 Ozone pollution is generally worse in summer months because its impacts are amplified by sunlight and heat.